Sumit-NCSU/NCSU-CSC510Project/REPORT.md

 ### Future work

 * In case of a non-mergeable pull request, we can identify the specific commits which cause the pull request to be non-mergeable and then display a list of those commits to the users.
-* By this we can provide recommendations, to create a successful pull request or to provide specific steps to solve the merge conflict.
+* By this we can provide recommendations, to create a successful pull request or to give specific steps to solve the merge conflict.
 * Currently, the admin list is maintained by admin of the organization.
 Our ideology is to extend the functionality of maintaining the admin list through `CiBot`, where other members in the admin list can approve the new incoming member.
 Once approved, he/she will be added to the current admin list.